Larrybin/changan-penpen/docs/static-export.md

 ## Continuous integration (CI)

-In CI, the command is invoked as `pnpm run prebuild:static-config -- --require-token` so the pipeline fails immediately if credentials are missing.
-Ensure the following environment variables are configured (for example via repository secrets/variables):
+In CI, the same command runs without additional flags.
+When credentials are present, the remote export path is used; otherwise the job succeeds while writing fallback configs.
+Configure the following environment variables when you want CI to exercise the remote export flow (for example via repository secrets/variables):

 - `STATIC_EXPORT_TOKEN` – bearer token used by the `/api/admin/site-settings/export` endpoint.
 - `STATIC_EXPORT_BASE_URL` – base URL that hosts the admin export endpoint (e.g. production deployment URL).